- What is a recession?

 When you speculate on financial markets with derivative products, you can go long or short on the underlying.
 This means you can potentially profit from falling markets, as well as rising ones.

-So, while most investors might fear economic slowdowns, traders can find opportunities in the volatility.
-Let’s take a look at a few asset classes and how they respond to a recessionary environment.
+Now, let’s take a look at a few asset classes and how they respond to a recessionary environment.

 What happens to bonds in a recession?